Surkhay-Abdulla/Surkhay-Abdulla/README.md

 I’m Surkhay 👋

 ### About me
-I’m a junior Business Intelligence Analyst with project-based and freelance experience.
+I’m a Business Intelligence Analyst with project-based and freelance experience.
 I enjoy working with data, building dashboards, and turning complex datasets into clear, actionable insights for better decision-making 📊

 ### Fun facts
 - I enjoy creating dashboards to explore trends and business patterns 📈